(Last updated 1/13/2017; last reviewed 1/13/2017)

 Side effects from HIV medicines can last only a few days or weeks or continue for a much longer time.
 Some side effects may not appear until many months or even years after starting an HIV medicine.

-When starting an HIV medicine for the first time, it’s common to have side effects that last a couple of weeks.
+When starting an HIV medicine for the first time, you may experience side effects that last a couple of weeks.
 These short-term side effects can include:

 If you are taking HIV medicines, tell your health care provider about any side effects that you are having.
 Do NOT cut down on, skip, or stop taking your HIV medicines unless your health care provider tells you to.
 Stopping HIV medicines allows HIV to multiply and damage the immune system.
 This increases the risk of infections and cancer.
 Stopping HIV medicines also increases the risk of drug resistance.